jjfrasca/Springboard/Capstone_3/Capstone_3/README.md

 The goal was to predict next year's rates of chronic absenteeism by school, grade, and demographic variable using attendance data.

 ## the findings
+### [see README figures here for visuals] (https://github.com/jjfrasca/Springboard/tree/main/Capstone_3/Capstone_3/reports/figures/README_figures)

-- There was variation in rates of Chronic Absenteeism across Demographic Variable, Grade, Borough, and District:
+- There was variation in rates of Chronic Absenteeism across Demographic Variable, Grade, Borough, and District

-**% Chronically Absent by Demographic Variable** DemVar_violinplot
+    - % Chronically Absent by Demographic Variable

-**% Chronically Absent by Grade**
+    - % Chronically Absent by Grade

-**Next Year % Chronically Absent by District**
+    - Next Year % Chronically Absent by District

-**Next Year % Chronically Absent by Borough**
+    - Next Year % Chronically Absent by Borough

 - Both classification and regression models were tested.
 The best performing model was the Random Forest Regression model.

-- A Decision Tree model was also created to get a very interpretable understanding

-- The plot shows that the model is simply using ‘%Attendance’,  ‘% Chronically Absent’ & ‘% Chronically Absent - diff from 2 ye avg’  to predict the 3 classes.
+- A Decision Tree model was also created to get a very interpretable understanding.
+The plot shows that the model is simply using ‘%Attendance’,  ‘% Chronically Absent’ & ‘% Chronically Absent - diff from 2 ye avg’  to predict the 3 classes.
 This may have some informative value to schools, it simply shows that if a school or student group within a school is Chronically Absent more than 44.65% of the time this year they will be in ‘High’ group of Chronically Absent next year.
 Also if they are at or below 44.65% Chronically Absent and above 95.55% attendance they will be in the ‘Low’ group next year and if their attendance is less than 95.55% then they would be in the ‘Medium’ group.

 - Trends in 2019-20 seem not to be comparable with what was witnessed during covid-19 (this is understandable as it was a blackswan event).